Nmstr/taskZen/docs/docs/commandReference/list.md

 ## -r / --running

 The `-r` or `--running` option can be used to only show scripts that are currently running.
-It will display both the name of the script and the id of the execution.
+It will display the name of the script running.

 The output will look similar to this:
 ```